 The mastery approach has 5 key strands:

--Representation and structure: using concrete resources, pictorial representations and abstract methods to solve a problem
+- Representation and structure: using objects, pictures and abstract methods to solve a problem

--Variation: approaching a concept in a range of different contexts
+- Variation: approaching a concept in different contexts

 How we learn maths